cerice1995/hello-world/README.md

 Note there is no .gitignore but there could be

-this is to practice github repositories, branch, pulls, etc
+this is to practice github repositories, branch, commits, pulls, etc